TeaCoffeeBiscuit/TeaCoffeeBiscuit.github.io/_posts/2022-01-15-Alexa-did-a-funny.md

 ![Alexa heard: "would you play nice before you do it"]({{ "images/2022-01-15-nice-Song.png" | relative_url }})

-To replicate if you have an Alexa ask - "play nice before you do it".
+To replicate; if you have an Alexa ask - "play nice before you do it".
 Warning contains explicit language!